Is there evidence for exponential quantum advantage in quantum chemistry?

 \section{Main}

 The most common task in quantum chemistry is computing the ground electronic energy.
-The exponential quantum advantage hypothesis for this task is that for a large set of relevant (``generic'') chemical problems, this may be completed exponentially more quickly (as a function of system size) on a quantum versus classical computer.
+The exponential quantum advantage hypothesis for this task is that for a large set of relevant (``generic'') chemical problems, this may be completed exponentially more quickly (as a function of system size) on a quantum versus classical computer~\cite{EQAQC}.
 Here we examine this hypothesis.

 We proceed using numerical experiments supported by theoretical analysis.
-Numerics is needed because while much theoretical analysis is known, its relevance to problems of chemical interest is often unclear.
 To limit scope, we focus on fault-tolerant quantum algorithms --- the most advantageous setting for quantum computing, not limited by noise or hardware.
 Rigorously, computing the ground-state of even simple Hamiltonians can be exponentially hard on a quantum computer~\cite{kempe2006complexity}.
 However, such Hamiltonians might not be relevant to generic chemistry, and thus the specific exponential quantum advantage (EQA) hypothesis considered here, is that generic chemistry involves Hamiltonians which are polynomially easy for quantum algorithms (with respect to ground-state preparation) and simultaneously still exponentially hard classically, even using the best classical heuristics.
 Numerically, we thus focus on the evidence for quantum state preparation being exponentially easier than classical heuristic solution in typical problems; and whether the cost of classical heuristics in such problems scales exponentially with system size.

 We stress that we do not attempt a rigorous proof or disproof of the EQA hypothesis, or other classes of quantum advantage.
 Such proofs cannot be obtained, not least because what is ``generic'' chemistry is not precisely defined.
-Many components of the arguments in our work will not be strictly new, and can be found individually in the body of knowledge of different communities.
-However, here we will attempt a coherent examination of the evidence for whether exponential quantum speedup for ground-state determination in quantum chemistry should be considered likely in typical cases of interest --- or, instead, very fine-tuned.
+Our goal is to provide a coherent examination of the evidence for whether exponential quantum speedup for ground-state determination in quantum chemistry should be considered likely in typical cases of interest --- or, instead, very fine-tuned.